 Websites should tell a story and give the reader, with your guidance, the option to decide their own flow

-Most of the websites that you'll encounter are heavily text based.
 Typography is one of the most important aspects of any website.
-Get it wrong and you'll create an uncomfortable reading experience for your audience, potentially causing them to leave the website.
-But don't worry, there are some very simple industry standards that can be implemented.
+If you get it wrong, you'll create an uncomfortable reading experience for your audience.
+The last thing you want is for them to leave your website because of this.
+Here are some very simple industry standards that can be implemented.

 Keep lines of text to specific lengths

 Line length refers to the number of characters that exist in a single line of text before it wraps to the next line.
 Although your text size and font choice play an important role in determining the length of your text, the standard line of body text should be between 45 and 75 characters (including punctuation and spaces).